basecamelectronics/sbgc32-serial-api/README.md

 *Notes:*

+*- All general library settings are placed in the "core.h" file under "User Defined Parameters" comment;*

+*- All general drivers settings are placed in the "driver_xx.h" files under "User Defined Parameters" comment;*

-*- The default speed of SimpleBGC32 devices is 115200 bits per second.*
+*- The default speed of SimpleBGC32 devices is 115200 bits per second;*

 *- Initialize the **DebugData** functions with **NULL** if you don't want to use debug mode;*